FreeHK-Lunity/project-HONGSHING/README.md

    cd OMSI [tab]
    cd project [tab]
    ```
- ## This is an example prompt to change to the OMSI 2 "project-HONGSHING" folder.
-The Commands will change depending on where you put your OMSI folder.
+### This is an example prompt to change to the OMSI 2 "project-HONGSHING" folder.
+The Command will change depending on where you put your OMSI folder.
 5. After you have edited the map, copy it into the "project-HONGSHING" folder.
 6. Type the following commands into the Git Bash terminal: